wanyakomochimochi/ChatGPTJumpBack/README.md

   - `https://chat.openai.com/*`
   - `https://chatgpt.com/*`
 - No network requests or analytics.
 Storage is used only for the ON/OFF setting.
- - No network requests or analytics.
-Storage is used only for the ON/OFF setting.
 - Not affiliated with, endorsed, or sponsored by OpenAI or ChatGPT.

 ---